PRACTICE DIRECTION 2C - STARTING PROCEEDINGS IN THE COUNTY COURT

-(1) If any rule, practice direction or enactment provides that a claim or application must be started at a particular County Court hearing centre and that claim or application is started at the wrong hearing centre, a court officer will send it to the correct hearing centre before it is issued.
+(1) If any rule, practice direction or enactment provides that a claim or application must be started at a particular County Court hearing centre, the claim must be started at that centre.

-(1) Subject to subparagraphs (2) and (3), the claim form in respect of a claim for an amount of money started under Part 7 of the Civil Procedure Rules must be sent to the County Court Money Claims Centre, unless it is a claim for which special procedures are provided in Rules or in practice directions (Practice Direction 7A, paragraph 4A.1).
+(1) The claim form in respect of a claim for an amount of money started under Part 7 of the Civil Procedure Rules must be sent to the County Court Money Claims Centre, unless it is a claim for which special procedures are provided in Rules or in practice directions.

-(2) A person who is permitted to start a Part 7 claim through the Production Centre pursuant to Practice Direction 7C must send the claim form to the Production Centre at the County Court Business Centre, St Katharine's House, 21-27 St Katharine's Street, Northampton, NN1 2LH.
+(2) But a person who is permitted to start a Part 7 claim through the Production Centre pursuant to Practice Direction 7B must send the claim form to the Production Centre at the County Court Business Centre, St Katharine's House, 21-27 St Katharine's Street, Northampton, NN1 2LH.
 DX 702885 Northampton 7.
 Fax no. 0845 4085311.

-(3) An application for a Part 7 claim to be issued through the Money Claim Online scheme pursuant to Practice Direction 7E, must be sent electronically.
-Any other document, application or request, other than one which is filed electronically must be sent to the County Court Business Centre at the address in subparagraph (2) (Practice Direction 7E, paragraph 1.4).
+(3) An application for a Part 7 claim to be issued through the Money Claim Online scheme must be sent electronically.
+Any other document, application or request, other than one filed electronically, must be sent to the County Court Business Centre at St Katherine’s House at the above address.

 Claims and applications that may be started in any County Court hearing centre, but which will be sent or transferred to another County Court hearing centre following issue

 (1) Where a court officer considers that a claim or application could more appropriately be determined in a different County Court hearing centre, the claim or application may be sent to that centre.